A white blood cell engulfing a bacterium is an example of _____

 Pinocytosis is the method by which cells can easily engulf solutes and liquids by shaping vesicles.
 The vesicles encompass the small molecules that must be embedded into the cell.
 The procedure includes the plasma layer encompassing the material to be inspected.

 In the human body, this process is the most widely recognized technique for taking drops of fat in the small digestive tract epithelial cells.
-It is likewise a typical technique utilized by single-cell creatures, for example, plasma membrane used to gather fluids from encompassing territories.
+It is likewise a typical technique utilized by single-cell creatures, for example, the plasma membrane used to gather fluids from encompassing territories.

 In contrast to pinocytosis, phagocytosis includes the development of moderately enormous particles in the cell.
 It is additionally a typical procedure at Protista phylum as a method for retaining solid food particles.